PanicStation.org

 • You do not need to work out who is doing it right now.

-• You do not need to do a full “security overhaul” today—focus on securing the specific work accounts being targeted and follow IT/security’s incident process.
+• You do not need to redesign all your security today.
+Focus on the affected work accounts and follow your organisation’s incident process.

 Important reassurance